anthonyjsmith/anthonyjsmith.github.io/_posts/2014-06-08-anglicanism.md

 ---
 title: Anglicanism
+description: Anglicanism is certainly broad.
+But does it have only an organic nature, which may be stretched and remoulded without constraint?
+What are its limits?
 ---
 _I was asked to write a one-sided essay on Anglicanism.
 Let me know if you think I succeeded!_